P/E RATIO: [PASS]

 REVENUE GROWTH IN RELATION TO EPS GROWTH: [FAIL]

 Another important issue regarding sales growth is that the rate of quarterly sales growth is rising.
-To evaluate this, the change from this quarter last year to the present quarter (0.15%) must be examined, and then compared to the previous quarter last year compared to the previous quarter (36.73%) of the current year.
+To evaluate this, the change from this quarter last year to the present quarter (-6.76%) must be examined, and then compared to the previous quarter last year compared to the previous quarter (-10.56%) of the current year.
 Sales growth for the prior must be greater than the latter.
-For PJC this criterion has not been met and fails this test.
+For PJC this criterion has been met.

 The earnings numbers of a company should be examined from various different angles.
 Three of these angles are stability in the trend of earnings, earnings persistence, and earnings acceleration.
 To evaluate stability, the stock has to pass the following four criteria.

 The first of these criteria is that the current EPS be positive.
 PJC's EPS ($0.32) pass this test.

 The EPS for the quarter one year ago must be positive.
 PJC's EPS for this quarter last year ($0.90) pass this test.